Video Compression Techniques for Next Generation Communication Infrastructures

 The course is designed to provide an overview of the fundamental principles of image and video compression algorithms primarily focusing on the state-of-the-art video coding standard high efficiency video coding (HEVC).

-The course will present the underlying theories and signal processing techniques required for video coding in an accessible manner together with practical exercises involving state-of-the-art video encoding and streaming tools.
-The course is partly based on a MSc module taught at the University of Surrey.
+This course will present the underlying theories and signal processing techniques required for video coding in an accessible manner together with practical exercises involving state-of-the-art video encoding and streaming tools.

 - Information theory